jeswin/retransmit-documentation/docs/prism/intro.md

 sidebar_label: Introduction
 ---

-Retransmit is an API Gateway....
+Prism is an API Gateway....

 ## Markdown Syntax